Company

 Chief Financial Officer

-Vice President of People Operations
+Vice President of Strategy and Business Development

 Troy Simpson